Runaway Bay

 Income levels sit below national averages according to AreaSearch assessment

-Runaway Bay's median income among taxpayers was $49,814 according to ATO data aggregated by AreaSearch for financial year 2022.
-The average income stood at $76,105 in the same period.
-These figures compare to Rest of Qld's median and average incomes of $50,780 and $64,844 respectively.
-Based on a Wage Price Index growth rate of 11.71% since financial year 2022, current estimates for Runaway Bay would be approximately $55,647 (median) and $85,017 (average) as of March 2025.
-The 2021 Census data places household, family, and personal incomes in Runaway Bay between the 27th and 34th percentiles.
-Income analysis reveals that the $1,500 - $2,999 bracket dominates with 26.4% of residents (2,548 people).
+Runaway Bay's median income among taxpayers was $49,814 in financial year 2022.
+The average income stood at $76,105 during the same period.
+This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $56,783 (median) and $86,752 (average) as of September 2025.
+According to the 2021 Census, household income in Runaway Bay ranks between the 27th and 34th percentiles.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 26.4% of residents (2,548 people).
 Housing affordability pressures are severe, with only 82.3% of income remaining after housing costs, ranking at the 25th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income